-Cynthia conceived of a global tomato-loving community many years ago, when she realized that there existed no worldwide group to revere and preserve the diversity of the world’s tomato varieties.
-In 2014 she founded the World Tomato Society with Gary Ibsen, Linda Lico, Harry Murray and Helen Pastorino, and has worked hard to celebrate and educate about the world’s most popular fruit.
+Cynthia conceived of a global tomato-loving community many years ago when she realized that there existed no worldwide group to revere and preserve the diversity of the world’s tomato varieties.
+In 2014, she founded the World Tomato Society with Gary Ibsen, Linda Lico, Harry Murray, and Helen Pastorino, and has worked hard to celebrate and educate others about the world’s most popular fruit.

-The founder of TomatoFest Heirloom Tomato Seeds began his adult life aboard U.S. Navy nuclear submarines in the early 1960s.
-He went on to earn a living as an artist; an architectural designer; owner of a Cajun restaurant; and a marketing consultant for Coca Cola.
-Then he fell in love with food—and studied cooking in Italy with Marcella Hazan, eventually serving with Julia Child and Robert Mondavi on the founding Board of Directors for the American Institute of Wine & Food.
-Ibsen was the creator of two award-winning food magazines, until one day a Portuguese farmer in Carmel Valley presented Ibsen with his first heirloom tomato plants; his entire world shifted.
+The founder of TomatoFest Heirloom Tomato Seeds began his adult life aboard US Navy nuclear submarines in the early 1960s.
+He went on to earn a living as an artist; an architectural designer; an owner of a Cajun restaurant; and a marketing consultant for Coca-Cola.
+Then he fell in love with food—and studied cooking in Italy with Marcella Hazan, eventually serving with Julia Child and Robert Mondavi on the founding board of directors for the American Institute of Wine & Food.
+Ibsen was the creator of two award-winning food magazines, until one day, a Portuguese farmer in Carmel Valley presented Ibsen with his first heirloom tomato plants—and his entire world shifted.
 He went on to launch the annual Carmel TomatoFest event and write The Great Tomato Book, the quintessential volume on the life and times of the world’s most popular fruit.

 His commitment to seed-saving efforts and telling the story of each variety of heirloom tomato has become the foundation of the World Tomato Society.

 Jere Gettle has had a lifelong passion for growing things and a dedication for nurturing heirloom seeds and making them widely accessible.
-He is the founder of Baker Creek Heirloom Seeds, which offers the largest selection of heirloom vegetable, flower and herb varieties in the United States.
-From his base of operation, he offers over 1800 varieties and unique seeds from over 75 countries.
+He is the founder of Baker Creek Heirloom Seeds, which offers the largest selection of heirloom vegetable, flower, and herb varieties in the United States.
+From his base of operations, he offers over 1,800 varieties and unique seeds from over 75 countries.

-Jere and his wife Emilee are focused on promoting and preserving our agricultural and culinary heritage.
+Jere and his wife, Emilee, are focused on promoting and preserving our agricultural and culinary heritage.
 Encouraging a continuous exchange of ideas and seeds is their motivation as authors, publishers, and educators as well as conveners of gardeners and natural food enthusiasts.
-Over 700,000 gardeners receive Bear Creek’s seed catalog.
+Over 700,000 gardeners receive Baker Creek’s seed catalog.

-Jere’s creative range of operations includes a seed store and pioneer-style farming village in the Ozarks of Missouri and a seed bank housed in a renovated bank building in Petaluma, CA. He and Emilee are philanthropists with global hearts, supplying free seeds to many of the world’s poorest countries as well as here at home in school gardens and educational projects.
+Jere’s creative range of operations includes a seed store and pioneer-style farming village in the Ozarks of Missouri as well as a seed bank housed in a renovated bank building in Petaluma, California.
+He and Emilee are philanthropists with global hearts, supplying free seeds to many of the world’s poorest countries as well as here at home in school gardens and educational projects.
 At the core of their work as advocates for a better and safer food supply is to make nutrition and education accessible for all.

 Joe Cannistraci is co-owner and architect behind Enoteca La Storia's success as an authentic Italian eatery and purveyor of fine wines from around the world.
-Born in New York and raised in Northern New Jersey, Joe’s “100% Sicilian” roots took hold in the U.S. shortly after World War I. Joe's paternal grandfather, Lorenzo, great-grandfather, Andrea, and great uncle, Carmelo, ran a successful Italian grocery store on New York City’s lower East Side for many years.
-Equally influential on Joe was his relationship with his maternal grandfather, Calogero Bellina, who taught Joe the purest and most enduring southern Italian sensibilities including the importance of and how to manage a garden and grow tomatoes.
-To this day, Joe travels back to the hometown of his ancestors in Sicily to spend time with his cousins, cooking, eating, and of course, drinking good wine.
-It is this authentic Italian heritage, still very much alive in Joe’s life, which he draws on to provide guests a truly unforgettable Italian experience at Enoteca La Storia.
+Born in New York and raised in northern New Jersey, Joe’s “100 percemt Sicilian” roots took hold in the US shortly after World War I. Joe's paternal grandfather, Lorenzo, great-grandfather, Andrea, and great uncle, Carmelo, ran a successful Italian grocery store on New York City’s Lower East Side for many years.
+Equally influential on Joe was his relationship with his maternal grandfather, Calogero Bellina, who taught him the purest and most enduring southern Italian sensibilities, including how to manage a garden and grow tomatoes.
+To this day, Joe travels back to the hometown of his ancestors in Sicily to spend time with his cousins, cooking, eating, and, of course, drinking good wine.
+It is this authentic Italian heritage, still very much alive in Joe’s life, that he draws on to provide guests a truly unforgettable Italian experience at Enoteca La Storia.

-Joe Started his urban farm that supplies Enoteca la Storia with 3,000 to 4,000 pounds of vine ripened tomatoes each year and has developed a cult following amongst tomato lovers throughout the entire bay area.
-He focuses on building and maintaining a healthy microbiological environment in the soil that he grows tomatoes.
+Joe started his urban farm that supplies Enoteca la Storia with 3,000–4,000 pounds of vine-ripened tomatoes each year and has developed a cult following among tomato lovers throughout the entire Bay Area.
+He focuses on building and maintaining a healthy microbiological environment in the soil in which he grows tomatoes.
 Joe feels the concept of terroir applies to tomatoes as well as wine; it’s all about the soil.
 He does not use chemical pesticides or fertilizers at any time.

 Joe resides in Los Gatos with his family.
-He can be found most days at Enoteca La Storia running the show, forming rich, close relationships with artisanal winemakers and sharing his knowledge about wines, food and culture with guests, friends, and famiglia and of course growing tomatoes.
+He can be found most days at Enoteca La Storia running the show, forming rich, close relationships with artisanal winemakers; sharing his knowledge about wines, food, and culture with guests, friends, and famiglia; and, of course, growing tomatoes.

 Mike Dunton is first and foremost a family farmer.
 He can trace his roots in America to the early 1620s and every generation of his family has at one point farmed.
-Today, the Dunton Family Farm in Liberal, OR is still a true multi-generational family operation and home to the Victory Seed Company.
-Founded by Mike in 1998, the Victory Seed Company is the realization of his passion for preserving endangered, open-pollinated and heirloom seed varieties.
+Today, the Dunton Family Farm in Liberal, Oregon, is still a true multigenerational family operation and home to the Victory Seed Company.
+Founded by Mike in 1998, the Victory Seed Company is the realization of his passion for preserving endangered, open-pollinated, and heirloom seed varieties.

-Heritage garden seeds of vegetables, herbs, flowers, grain and even tobacco are cultivated at Dunton Family Farm, but tomatoes have been a particular focus of his and by proxy the Victory Seed Company.
-He and his family have dedicated their efforts to teaching the principles of horticultural heritage, maintaining a seed bank, building a horticultural library, and remaining independent from the mainstream seed trade ensuring important varieties remain commercially available to future generations of gardeners.
+Heritage garden seeds of vegetables, herbs, flowers, grain, and even tobacco are cultivated at Dunton Family Farm, but tomatoes have been a particular focus of Mike's and, by proxy, of the Victory Seed Company.
+He and his family have dedicated their efforts to teaching the principles of horticultural heritage, maintaining a seed bank, building a horticultural library, and remaining independent from the mainstream seed trade, ensuring important varieties remain commercially available to future generations of gardeners.

-Tal Offer, PhD, has ten years of experience in R&D and product management.
-Since joining Lycored in 2011, she has been developing and managing the finished products and the bioactive ingredients category, from designing the claims, writing extensive scientific dossiers to defining the value proposition and commercial strategy.
-As a scientist, her focus has been biochemical processes in nutrition and health and has authored numerous publications.
+Tal Offer, PhD, has 10 years of experience in R&D and product management.
+Since joining Lycored in 2011, she has been developing and managing the finished products and the bioactive ingredients category, from designing the claims and writing extensive scientific dossiers to defining the value proposition and commercial strategy.
+As a scientist, her focus has been biochemical processes in nutrition and health; she has authored numerous publications.